curtclem/WikipediaRevisionsReporter/ProjectReport.md

 My solution to it was simply modifying the configure method in the QueryEngineModule to use the WikipediaQueryEngine class instead of the FakeQueryEngine.

-## Challenge #2 Complete
+## Challenge #2 Incomplete

-(Explain your solution to Challenge #2.
-If it is not complete, change the subsection title above to "Incomplete" and explain how far you got and where you got stuck.)
+I was able to create an alternative revision formatter that adjust how the revisions are displayed making them easier to read.
+But I wasn't able to incorporate it into the app so that it opposes the flow of execution.
+I got a little confused on this part.

 ## Challenge #3 Complete